ddmitov/perl-executing-browser/README.md

 If you are using the Qt Creator IDE, go to 'Projects' and disable the 'Shadow Build' option to produce the binary in the root folder of the project and test the demo package.

 ## Compile-time Variables
-Changing the compile-time variables of PEB requires editing its project file - ``peb.pro``.
+Changing PEB compile-time variables requires editing the ``src/peb.pro`` project file before compiling the binary.

 * **Macintosh binary type:** ``BUNDLE``
   To make a bundle-less binary, which is the default setting: